Jenil06/TBG-Jenil_Patel/README.md

 Pull requests are welcome, and after each change make sure it still runs properly.
 Just let me know when you update each time through opening an issue.

+# Control

+Use move and quit when promted What would you like to do.